kimmiel/ApiRandomgif/README.md

 - change the api link

 # Documentation
--w3h
+- w3h

 # Thanks
 I would like to thank
--GIPHY for free image
+- GIPHY for free image